LitoMore/computer-science-notes/the-rust-programming-language/README.md

 ##### Returning Values from Loops

 After the loop, we use a semicolon to end the statement that assigns the value to `result`.

+## Understanding Ownership

+### What Is Ownership?

+Rust's central feature is *ownership*.

+Rust uses a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks at compile time.